 Mommy and Me classes can save your sanity.
 No joke.
-After I had my first son a little over five years ago, I made the decision to stay home and focus on raising my new infant.
+After I had my first son, I made the decision to stay home and focus on raising my new infant.
 It was such a special time of bonding and watching him grow and change everyday.
 But it was also monotonous…babies can only do so many entertaining things!

-I am so fortunate to live in the Atlanta area and have access to SO many wonderful baby friendly activities near me.
-We’ve compiled a list of 55 Mommy & Me classes to help you survive the early years (and sometimes long days)!
+I am so fortunate to live in the Atlanta area and have access to SO many wonderful baby-friendly activities near me.
+We’ve compiled a list of 45+ Mommy & Me classes to help you survive the early years (and sometimes long days).

 Fernbank Museum of Natural History: Tadpole Tales

-On various Saturdays throughout the year, Fernbank offers a story time just for its’ youngest visitors.
-Each event will feature a different book and activity to go along with it.
+On various Tuesdays throughout the year, Fernbank offers a storytime just for its’ youngest visitors.
+Preschoolers will enjoy a story and special demonstration with a Fernbank educator.
+Recommended for ages 1 – 6.
+The event will feature a different book and activity to go along with it.
 Be sure to check Fernbank’s event calendar so that you don’t miss out on any of the family fun they have in store!